MT-123/my-camp/workflow.md

 E. add error handler at client and server side
 1. use bootstrap form control class for client error handler
 2. create ExpressError class and wrapAsync fn for server error handler
+3. create Joi schema and validation middleware fn for server side data validation
+F. add review feature
+1. create review DB model, Joi model, and add form to the show page
+2. make routes for post a review, add review to campgroung and review model
+3. make route for delete a review, remove remove from both models